-Must be clean and tidy.
+Must be kept neat, tidy and presentable.

-- Collar length hair must be fully tied back.
-Partially tied up hair is not permitted. - No extremes in hair styles, e.g. dreadlocks or spiked hair, extreme hair shaving or colours. - · Navy, white or maroon ribbons/hair ties. - Facial Hair: Boys must be clean shaven at all times. - Make-up: No visible make-up or nail polish are allowed.
+- Please note hair length longer than shoulder length must be tied back for all white or maroon ribbons/hair ties can be worn. - Facial Hair: Boys must be clean shaven at all times. - Make-up: No visible make-up, nail polish or fake nails.